 In Case of Action: Any file added in the directory of your Box account, a product is created in Shopify.

-Zapier as well offers Box and Shopify integration through connector
+Zapier as well offers Box and Shopify integration through the connector app.

 Adeptia connectors work the same as they do for Shopify.
 You can use Trigger and Action components or just one.
-Adeptia and Zapier both offer HubSpot connector for Shopify, Salesforce, Google Drive, FreshBooks, Xero, QuickBooks Online, Facebook lead Ads, Slack, Eventbrite among others.
-There are over 300 applications available on Zapier that you can connect to HubSpot.
+Adeptia and Zapier offer HubSpot connector apps for Shopify, Salesforce, Google Drive, FreshBooks, Xero, QuickBooks Online, Facebook lead Ads, Slack, and Eventbrite others.
+Over 300 applications are available on Zapier that you can connect to HubSpot.

-For example; In the case of HubSpot Salesforce connector Integration
+For example, In the case of HubSpot Salesforce connector Integration solution

 Trigger: If you create a contact in HubSpot, a lead is created in Salesforce